 - Quinnipiac Law courses (from approved course list): up to 9 credits

-A requirement of the MELP program is for students to participate in an approved MELP externship during their 2L summer.
+MELP students must participate in an approved MELP externship during their 2L summer.
 The externship can be scheduled anywhere in the United States or at an international location.
 Vermont Law has substantial resources for assisting students with arranging their MELP externships and can offer as much help as is needed or desired by the individual student.
 MELP externship credit is applied to the MELP portion of the dual degree only.

 Credits from these QU Law courses can be used toward the MELP portion of the dual degree.